Import Checklist India – Must Know Before Importing

-Before importing goods into India from a foreign country, it is important for the importer in India to have a basic knowledge about the product to be imported, details of the seller, freight charges, customs duty, import restrictions and other procedures.
-Import of goods without good knowledge of the above areas could lead to losses or confiscation of the goods.
-In this article, we look at an import checklist and things to do before import.
+Before importing goods into India from a foreign country, the importer in India needs to have basic knowledge about the product to be imported, details of the seller, freight charges, customs duty, import restrictions, and other procedures.
+Importing goods without good knowledge of the above areas could lead to losses or confiscation.
+This article looks at an import checklist and things to do before import.

 List of Restricted Items of Import

-Prior to planning for import of any goods or products into India, review the list of restricted items of import into India.
-If a product is listed on the list of restricted item by the DGFT, then product might not be allowed into India or may require further clearance for import into India.
-Hence, prior to dealing with foreign sellers, it is important to know if the item is restricted for import into India.
+Before planning to import any goods or products into India, review the list of restricted items of import into India.
+If a product is listed on the list of prohibited items by the DGFT, then the product might not be allowed into India or require further clearance for import into India.
+Hence, before dealing with foreign sellers, it is essential to know if the item is restricted for import into India.

 Product Due Diligence

-After verifying the product is not placed on the list of restricted items of import into India, you can begin performing a due diligence on the product.
-First, obtain details of the product you intend to import from the manufacturers or dealers, review technical details, advantages, disadvantages, prices, terms of business, terms of delivery, etc..
-Also, perform a domestic research on the product and review if you can manufacture or purchase the product in India at competitive prices, similar products, prospective buyers, etc., Often times, it is better to purchase products from India than abroad, as exchange rate risk, seller authentication risk and shipping risk are greatly mitigated.
-The following questions can be reviewed while performing a product due-diligence:
+After verifying the product is not placed on the list of restricted items of import into India, you can begin due diligence on the product.
+First, obtain details of the product you intend to import from the manufacturers or dealers and review technical information, advantages, disadvantages, prices, business terms, delivery, etc. Also, perform domestic research on the product and check if you can manufacture or purchase the product in India at competitive prices, similar products, prospective buyers, etc.; often, it is better to buy products from India than abroad, as the exchange rate risk, seller authentication risk, and shipping risk are significantly mitigated.
+The following questions can be reviewed while performing product due diligence:

 - Scope and demand for the product to be imported into India.

-- End use of the product in India.
+- The end use of the product in India.

-- Government of India’s policy and regulation with respect to the product.
+- Government of India’s policy and regulation concerning the product.

-- Experience of similar importers or customs clearance agents while importing similar products.
+- Experience with similar importers or customs clearance agents while importing similar products.